 Sherry is passionate about the National Health Corps and AmeriCorps because of the positive impact that they make on the lives of people in the community through service and volunteering.
 She has a passion for helping those in need, shown by her experience serving at the Northeast Florida Healthy Start Coalition and other Jacksonville area programs.
 She is an animal lover and holds a BSH in Health Science and Health Education.

 Jen is a National Health Corps Pittsburgh alum.
 She served in the 2013-14 term as a Benefits Counselor in East Liberty.
-Originally from Connecticut, Pittsburgh has been her home for the past 7 years.
-She attended University of Pittsburgh for her undergraduate studies and is currently a graduate student at Pitt working towards a Master’s in Public Health- Behavioral and Community Health Sciences.
-Jen credits National Health Corps with helping her find her passion within Public Health and direction toward a career she is excited about.
-When not working with Health Corps or attending class Jen can be found eating her way through the city, dog sitting, or watching baseball.
+Originally from Connecticut, Pittsburgh has been her home for the past 8 years.
+She attended University of Pittsburgh for both her undergraduate and graduate studies, finishing her Master’s in Public Health- Behavioral and Community Health Sciences in 2016.
+Jen credits National Health Corps with helping her find her passion within Public Health and building a career she is excited about.
+When not working with Health Corps class Jen can be found eating her way through the city with friends, dog sitting, or watching baseball.